svg-sprite/svg-sprite/README.md

 3. The same holds true when you **dont't enable CSS output** at all. *svg-sprite* then simply assumes that the CSS file will be created where the defaults would put it, which is again `mode.<mode>.dest / "sprite.css"`.

 So even if you don't enable plain CSS output explictly, please make sure to set `mode.<mode>.dest` to **where your final CSS file is intended to be**.

+### Full configuraton documentation

+The complete configuration documentation including all options [can be found here](docs/configuration.md).

 ### Online configurator & project kickstarter